 You can start and stop the metronome at any time by pressing [ENTER].
 You can also switch to the detailed metronome level with [F3].
 The field at the bottom right of the screen also flashes

-- Touch [F3] to open the metronome editor.

-Here you can change the time signature,

-the rhythm (interval), the click volume and many other metronome settings.
+- Turn the dial [7] to select the tempo. - Touch [F3] to open the metronome editor.
+Here you can change the time signature, the rhythm (interval), the click volume and many other metronome settings.

 Volume settings